German court rejects complaint from Yemeni drone victims

 The lawyer for the Yemeni plaintiffs, Soenke Hilbrans, said he was going to appeal the Administrative Court of Cologne's decision.

-The complaint was supported by the European Center of Constitutional and Human Rights (ECCHR) and the human rights organization Reprieve.
+The complaint was supported by the European Center of Constitutional and Human Rights (ECCHR) and the human rights organisation Reprieve.

 Reprieve said it was seeking measures by Germany to stop the use of German territory for what it views as illegal actions by the United States in Yemen.